gaganhegde/docs/model/README.md

 ![Manifest Model](img/pipelines_model.png)

 Pipelines Model is defined in a yaml file.
-Here is an example a pipelines.yaml
+Here is an example pipelines.yaml

 ```yaml
 environments: